SteelCompendium/compendium/docs/Bestiary/monsters/Draw Steel Monsters - Unlinked.md

 <!-- -->
 > 🌀 **Cloud of Deceit (7 Malice)**
 >
 > The lich summons a mind-altering mist, turns invisible until the start of their next turn, and moves up to half their speed.
-Each enemy within 20 squares of the lich's starting point who has i\<4\] is deceived.
+Each enemy within 20 squares of the lich's starting point who has I < 4 is deceived.
 While deceived, a creature perceives all allies and enemies as the lich, and perceives the environment as an unfamiliar wasteland corrupted by necrotic blight.
 If other creatures attempt to communicate with a deceived creature, that creature interprets their words as ghastly taunts in the lich's voice.
 >
 > This effect lasts until an affected creature takes damage or an ally uses a main action to shake them out of it.
 Each time this feature is used during an encounter, the distance of the effect decreases by 5 squares (to a minimum of 5 squares) and the potency increases by 1.